Net Worth

 | Totals: | $9,343,862 | $11,047,501 |

-Four years, in particular, have contributed significantly to Phil’s $11 million earnings in the WSOP.
+Four years in particular have contributed significantly to Phil’s $11 million in WSOP earnings.
 These include 2005, with $1.3 million in winnings.
 This was the first time his annual earnings from the competition crossed seven figures.
 He also took home $1.77 million in 2009, $2.09 million in 2022, and $1.46 million in 2024.
 Ivey’s highest-earning event during these years was at the 53rd Annual World Series of Poker, winning $1.17 million from the $100,000 High Roller No-Limit Hold’em event.

 Casino Lawsuits